-This article explains what you need to know about calcium supplements, including who should take them, their health benefits and potential risks.
+This article explains what you need to know about calcium supplements, including who should take them, their health benefits, and their potential risks.

-In the bloodstream, it’s used to send nerve signals, release hormones like insulin and regulate how muscles and blood vessels contract and dilate (2).
+In the bloodstream, it’s used to send nerve signals, release hormones like insulin, and regulate how muscles and blood vessels contract (narrow) and dilate (widen) (

 It’s possible to get sufficient amounts through your diet.
-Foods that contain it include dairy products, certain leafy greens, nuts, beans and tofu.
+Foods that contain calcium include dairy products, certain leafy greens, nuts, beans, and tofu.

 However, people who don’t eat enough calcium-rich foods might consider taking supplements.

-Bottom Line: Your body uses calcium to build strong bones, send nerve signals and contract muscles.
+Your body uses calcium to build strong bones, send nerve signals, and contract muscles.
 While it’s possible to get enough of it in your diet, some people might need to consider supplements.

-- Have a high-protein or high-sodium diet, which may cause your body to excrete more
+- have a high protein or high sodium diet, which may cause your body to excrete more

 Calcium supplements may have several health benefits.